310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Madara %}
 Yep!
-You’re doing a great job, being considerate like that, Chiaki-san!
+You’re doing a greaaat job, being considerate like that, Chiaki-san!
 Bravo, bravo~! ♪
 {% endbubble %}

 {% bubble Chiaki mgn %}
 You should be more considerate, too.
-You’re too loud.
+You’re too loud…

-We had a pretty rough day today, yet you don’t seem to be tired at all… That’s pretty impressive.
+Though, we had a pretty rough day today, yet you don’t seem to be tired at all… That’s pretty impressive.
 {% endbubble %}

 {% bubble Madara %}
 Are *you* tired?
-You don’t seem as energetic as usual.
+Actually, you don’t seem as energetic as usual in general.
 You alright?
 {% endbubble %}

 {% bubble Chiaki mgn %}